 Metals can be elements or alloys.
 Elements are the basic building blocks of chemistry.
-Oxygen, nitrogen, hydrogen, iron (Fe), copper (Cu) and niobium (Nb) are all examples of elements.
+Examples of elements: Oxygen, nitrogen, hydrogen, iron (Fe), copper (Cu) and niobium (Nb).

-Lead (Pb) is an element that was traditionally popular as an ingredient in alloys because it makes metals softer and helps them melt at lower temperatures.
-Lead is now known to be related to certain health problems (especially in children), and governments have begun to regulate allowable amounts of lead in jewelry components.
-Jewelry components containing lead are generally considered safe for adults to handle and wear externally.
+Lead (Pb) is an element that was popular for 1,000's of years as an ingredient in casting alloys (and some other alloys) because it makes some metals softer, less brittle and/or helps them melt at lower temperatures.
+Lead is now known to be related to certain cognitive and health problems (especially in children), and most governments are regulating allowable amounts of lead in jewelry components, due to the dangers of children swallowing beads or other parts of their jewelry.
+Jewelry components containing lead are generally considered safe for adults to handle and wear externally, as adults are less likely to ingest their jewelry.
 More about lead in jewelry components.

 Alloys are mixtures of various elements.
 Alloys can be a "base" (less costly) metal, like brass, or a "precious" (more costly) metal, like sterling silver or karat gold.
-People create alloys to change the color, melting temperature, and/or strength of elements.
+Jewelers and engineers create alloys to change the color, melting temperature, and/or strength of elements.
 For example, solid gold is too soft for most applications.
 To make it stronger, it is alloyed (mixed) with other elements.

 What are Base Metals?

 Base metal is a catch-all term in the jewelry industry for metals used in costume jewelry.
 In metal working, base metal is any metal that is not one of the noble or precious metals.
+Base metals may be plated or raw (bare, unplated).
 In costume jewelry, base metals are often plated with a very thin layer of gold, silver, nickel, rhodium or other metal on the surface of the bead, finding, chain or other component.

 Common base metals include:

 Brass is an alloy of copper, zinc and sometimes other metals.
 It is typically 70% copper and 30% zinc.
-Our red brass wire is 90% copper, and 10% zinc, which gives it a slightly warmer color.
+Our red brass wire is 90% copper and 10% zinc, giving it a slightly warmer color.
 Raw (unplated) brass components are usually the same color as yellow (plated) findings, although they will vary in color and may also work with gold plate.
-Their surfaces may be imperfect and their finish may change with age.
+The surfaces of raw brass items may be imperfect, and require polishing, and their finish may change with age.

-Copper is an element that's bright reddish-orange in color.
-Over time, it will darken and gain a patina, sometimes with a greenish hue.
+Copper is an elemental metal that is bright reddish-orange in color.
+It's a very reactive metal, meaning over time, it will darken and gain a patina, sometimes with a greenish hue.
 Copper can also discolor skin, most commonly when it is worn snugly like a finger ring or tight-fitting bracelet.
 Copper is a soft metal, which makes it great for wire wrapping.
-Because of copper's softness, solid copper components are less durable than copper-plated beads and findings.
+Because of copper's softness, solid copper components may bend easier than copper-plated beads and findings.
+Unplated copper is usually called raw copper or bare copper.

 Nickel silver is sometimes also called German silver.
 It is a base-metal alloy of nickel, copper and zinc.
 While nickel is silver in color, it does not contain any sterling silver.
 Our nickel silver wire is 65% copper, 18% nickel, and 17% zinc.
 The relatively inexpensive cost of nickel silver compared with sterling makes it an attractive option for jewelry components.
-Just be aware that some people are allergic to nickel.
+Just be aware that some people are allergic to nickel, and you may not be able to sell it in the EU.
+See Nickel-Free

 Niobium is highly resistant to corrosion and other reactions, and is used in medical implants.
 Niobium jewelry findings come in several anodized colors.
 Anodizing is a way to color metal by dipping it into an electrically charged "bath" that creates bright colors without plating or painting the surface.
 The colors don't flake or chip like plated or painted surfaces can.
 The main drawback of anodized niobium is that it doesn't match basic silver and gold colors.
 On the upside, niobium is an inert element, with no nickel, lead, or other additives, most people with metal allergies can safely wear niobium.